Cultural impact of Coldplay: Titles and accolades

 Having secured numerous accolades in recognition of their impact across the music industry, Coldplay are often labelled as successors to U2 as the biggest band in the world.
 News organisations including Cleveland, Parade, and Radio X have rated them among the best groups in music history.
 They also featured on VH1's 100 Greatest Artists of All Time series, which honoured acts based on a poll of experts.
 In 2005, Coldplay were added to the National Portrait Gallery of the United Kingdom, an institution responsible for housing portrait collections of historically important British citizens.
 Four years later, they won an NRJ Award of Honour in celebration of their legacy.
 NME followed suit in 2016, recognising them with a Godlike Genius Award, which is dedicated to entertainment icons "who have been pioneers in the industry".

 Coldplay members have been acknowledged individually as well: The Independent and Evening Standard dubbed Martin one of the most influential public figures in entertainment, while Champion has received an honorary degree as Doctor of Music from the University of Southampton.
 Q listed Parachutes (2000), A Rush of Blood to the Head (2002), X&Y (2005), Viva la Vida or Death and All His Friends (2008) and Mylo Xyloto (2011) among the best albums released in the 21st century.
 The second was additionally issued as a Royal Mail souvenir stamp, then placed in the definitive rankings of the Rock and Roll Hall of Fame and Rolling Stone.

 Aggregating the 500 Greatest Songs of All Time, the magazine originally included "Clocks" at number 490.
 However, it was changed to "Fix You" in the 2020s decade update, at number 392.
 NME picked "The Scientist" (448) and "Yellow" (420) for their version of the list.
 The latter was part of Rock and Roll Hall of Fame's Songs That Shaped Rock and Roll exhibit, organised by music critics and specialised historians as a tribute to the most popular and influential recordings in the genre.
 Decade-end honours were presented to "Viva la Vida", "Every Teardrop Is a Waterfall", "Paradise", and "A Sky Full of Stars" as well.
 Moreover, Coldplay received a star at the First Avenue in Minneapolis, while The Telegraph and Yardbarker praised them as one of the best headliners in history at Glastonbury and Coachella.
-In 2024, Dorian Lynskey of the BBC argued that they are the defining band of the 21st century.
+In 2024, Dorian Lynskey of the BBC News wrote a piece arguing that they are the defining band of the 21st century.